acemod/ACE3/addons/pylons/README.md

 ace_pylons
 ============

-Adds an interface that allows players to interact with aircraft pylons.
+Adds an interface that allows players to configure aircraft pylons.

 ## Maintainers